Hypothesis Testing For Network Data in Functional Neuroimaging: Statistical Inference on Samples of Networks

 \subsection{One-sample, Two-sample and $k$-sample Tests}

-As an immediate consequence of this central limit theorem, we can define natural analogues of classical one- and two-sample hypothesis tests.
+As an immediate consequence of this central limit theorem, we can define natural analogues of classical one- and $k$-sample hypothesis tests.
 Consider, for example, the null hypothesis that the expectation $\Lambda=\E[L]$ is equal to some pre-specified value, i.e., $H_0: \Lambda = \Lambda_0$.
 In the context of neuroimaging, the choice of $\Lambda_0$ might correspond to a reference connectivity pattern, derived from a large study, such as the 1000 FCP, for instance.
 In addition to the conditions stated in Theorem \ref{thm:clt}, let us now assume that the true covariance matrix, $\Sig$, is \textit{non-singular}.
-Moreover, it is also assumed that the target Laplacian, $\La_{0}$, is known.
-Then, we are immediately led to a test statistic with an asymptotic $\chi^{2}$-distribution.
-(For expediency, we will now drop the subscript $n$ in $\wh{L}_{n}$.) \begin{cor} Under the assumptions of Theorem \ref{thm:clt}, and under the null hypothesis $H_0: \E[L]=\La_{0}$, we have,
+Moreover, it is also assumed that the target Laplacian, $\La_{0}$, is known. \begin{cor} Under the assumptions of Theorem \ref{thm:clt}, and under the null hypothesis $H_0: \E[L]=\La_{0}$, the test statistic,